soraxas/firmware/README.md

   - `setStatus <custom text>` will append <custom text> to the error report buffer, if there is enough space for that
   - `statsRuntime` will append information about runtime of current macro at the end of status buffer.
 The time is measured before the printing mechanism is initiated.
   - `statsLayerStack` will append information about layer stack at the end of status buffer.
+  - `statsPostponerStack` will print out information about postponer queue.
+  - `statsActiveKeys` will print all active keys and their states.
+  - `Diagnose` will deactivate all keys and macros and print diagnostic information into the status buffer.
 - Delays:
   - `delayUntil <timeout>` sleeps the macro until timeout (in ms) is reached.
   - `delayUntilRelease` sleeps the macro until its activation key is released.
 Can be used to set action on key release.